-Our business consists of two segments: our "OSUR" business consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
-Our molecular collections systems or "DNAG" business consists of the manufacture and sale of kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
-Our collection kits are also used for the collection of first-void urine for liquid biopsy in the prostate and bladder cancer markets; and in the sexually transmitted infection screening market.
-In addition, our DNAG business provides microbiome laboratory and bioinformatics services.
+The overall goal of OraSure Technologies, Inc. ("OraSure" or "the Company") is to empower the global community to improve health and wellness by providing access to accurate essential information.
+Our business consists of two segments: our "Diagnostics" segment, which was previously named "OSUR" and our "Molecular Solutions" segment, which was previously name "DNAG".
+Our Diagnostics business primarily consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, as well as other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
+Our Molecular Solutions business consists of the manufacture and sale of kits that are used to collect, stabilize, transport and store biological samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, infectious disease diagnostics, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
+Our collection kits are also used for the collection of first-void urine for liquid biopsy in the prostate and bladder cancer markets and in the sexually transmitted infection screening market.
+In addition, our Molecular Solutions business provides microbiome laboratory and bioinformatics services.

-Our OSUR diagnostic products include tests for diseases including HIV and Hepatitis C that are performed on a rapid basis at the point of care and tests that are processed in a laboratory.
-These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, and other public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
+The Diagnostics business includes tests for diseases including HIV and Hepatitis C that are performed on a rapid basis at the point of care and tests that are processed in a laboratory.
+These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations, and other public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
 Our HIV product is also sold in a consumer-friendly format in the over-the-counter ("OTC") market in the U.S. and as a self-test to individuals in a number of other countries.
+Our Diagnostics business includes the operations of UrSure, Inc. ("UrSure"), which was acquired and merged into OraSure in 2020.
+This part of the business develops and commercializes products that measure adherence to HIV medications including pre-exposure prophylaxis or PrEP, the daily medication to prevent HIV.
+These products include laboratory-based tests that can measure levels of the medication in a patient's urine or blood, as well as point of care products currently in development.
 We also previously manufactured and sold medical devices used for the removal of benign skin lesions by cryosurgery or freezing.
-These cryosurgical products were sold in both professional and OTC markets in North America, Europe, Central and South America, and Australia.
 We sold the assets associated with our cryosurgical systems business to a third party in August 2019.
-See further discussion at Note 4.
+In 2020, we began the development of a rapid antigen self-test for COVID-19 and a COVID-19 antibody ELISA test for use in laboratory settings.
+We expect to begin selling these products in 2022.